 How to get to Horseshoe Bay Beach

 However, our shopping guide on the ship advised us not to take the public bus because it makes too many stops.
 It would take forever to get there.
-No one seemed to know if the buses were operating on a limited schedule (if at all) for the holiday.
-So we left the ship at 9 am, after grabbing coffee and bananas from the buffet, to catch our taxi.
+Also, no one seemed to know if the buses were operating on a limited schedule (if at all) for the holiday.
+So we left the ship at 9 am, after grabbing a quick breakfast from the buffet, to catch our taxi.

 Taking a mini-bus to Horseshoe Bay Beach